 This method is very easy and straightforward.
 First, Please select the Bar option from the drop-down list present in Marks Card

-Next, Drag and Drop the Sales Amount from Measures Region to Filed region as shown below.
-Since it is a Measure value, Sales Amount will be aggregated to default Sum.
+Next, Drag and Drop the Sales Amount from Measures Region to Filed region.
+Since it is a Measure value, the Sales Amount will aggregate to default Sum.
 And you can see the Tableau Bar chart